 21. Go for a more traditional-style pink bedroom

-For all its flamingoes and neon connotations, pink can also work in a more traditional space.
-If this bedroom is more your style, recreate the look by choosing a classic rose print wallpaper and matching throw cushions.
+For all its flamingoes and neon connotations, pink can also work in a more classically-styled space.
+If this traditional bedroom idea is more your style, recreate the look by choosing a classic rose print wallpaper and matching throw cushions.
 Pick out a pink patterned window treatment and a floral bedspread and you are there.

 22. Make a statement by mixing yellow and pink